If your business runs into a cash flow snag, you might find yourself asking: how do I get a small business loan?

 And, provided you pay back your balance, you can continue to use that line of credit for future needs.
 This makes a business line of credit the ideal form of funding for a seasonal business.

-Offered in conjunction with the Small Business Association (SBA) and your chosen lender, SBA loans are unique because they offer lenders a guarantee on the amount they’re lending.
+Offered in conjunction with the Small Business Administration (SBA) and your chosen lender, SBA loans are unique because they offer lenders a guarantee on the amount they’re lending.

 This allows the lender to then pass off more favorable terms to you as the borrower.
 In addition to this, you get access to several useful SBA resources.